pranav-ganesh/tp/docs/DeveloperGuide.md

 1. User request CMM to export database into excel file
 2. CMM exports database into excel file to a CMM-specified location Use case ends.

+**Use Case 7: Filter persons**

+System : CallMeMaybe (CMM) </br>
+Use Case : UC7 - Filter persons </br>
+Actor : User </br>
+Guarantees: Persons will be sorted by category specified

+**MSS**

+1. User requests to filter persons
+2. Persons be filtered based on the fields specified by the user.

+   Use case ends.

+**Extensions**

+* 1a.
+User enters the command wrongly

+    * 1a1.
+Command box displays error message

+      Use case resumes at step 1

+* 1b.
+User enters an invalid field

+    * 1b1.
+Command box displays error message

+      Use case resumes at step 1

 *{More to be added}*

 ### Non-Functional Requirements